inglada/iota2/doc/source/IOTA2_parameters.rst

 Globchain.autoDate
 ==================
 *Description*
-    enable the use of startDate and endDate for each sensors *Type*
+    activate/deactivate the use of startDate and endDate for each sensors *Type*
     bool
 *Default value*